bryanbraun/bryanbraun.github.io/_posts/2012-10-28-perspectives-child.md

 ### Hypocrites

 All in all it seems that parents tend to be hypocrites… scolding their children for the very behaviors they fail to correct in themselves.
 Christ had several teachings around this topic (he had a way of calling out hypocrites).
-He called the pharisees "whited sepulchers" who looked respectable on the outside, but on the inside were filled with "dead men's bones" <a href="http://www.lds.org/scriptures/nt/matt/23.27?lang=eng" target="_blank" title="The whole chapter is filled with slams like this one.
+He called the pharisees "whited sepulchers" who looked respectable on the outside, but on the inside were filled with "dead men's bones" <a href="http://www.lds.org/scriptures/nt/matt/23.27?lang=eng" target="_blank" rel="noopener noreferrer" title="The whole chapter is filled with slams like this one.
 A great read.">[1]</a>.
-He commanded them to clean the inner vessel first <a href="http://www.lds.org/scriptures/nt/matt/23.25-26?lang=eng" target="_blank" title="This place uses the word 'cup' but I think it's called a 'vessel' in one of the other gospels">[2]</a>, and to cast the beam out of their own eye, before searching for motes in the eyes of others <a href="https://www.lds.org/scriptures/nt/matt/7.3-5?lang=eng" target="_blank">[3]</a>.
+He commanded them to clean the inner vessel first <a href="http://www.lds.org/scriptures/nt/matt/23.25-26?lang=eng" target="_blank" rel="noopener noreferrer" title="This place uses the word 'cup' but I think it's called a 'vessel' in one of the other gospels">[2]</a>, and to cast the beam out of their own eye, before searching for motes in the eyes of others <a href="https://www.lds.org/scriptures/nt/matt/7.3-5?lang=eng" target="_blank" rel="noopener noreferrer">[3]</a>.
 These teachings take on new meanings when applied to the parent reproving a child.

 However, a few of my childhood assumptions were actually correct.
 I'll leave you with just one.